trandus/hass-blueprints/README.md

 ```

 The result is rounded to the configured step (for example, every 0.5 °C) and stored in the offset entity.
 The automation waits for the specified interval before attempting the next update to limit the number of write operations.

-## 🧪 Testing

-The blueprint was created from a working user configuration and does not add extra safety checks or hysteresis—its behaviour matches previously shared YAML automations.